MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-651-General-Provisions-Governing-WagnerPeyser-Act-Employment-Service/section-651.10.md

 *Regional Administrator (RA)* means the chief Department of Labor Employment and Training Administration (ETA) official in each Department regional office.

-*Reportable individual* means an individual who has taken action that demonstrates an intent to use Wagner-Peyser Act services and who meets specific reporting criteria of the Wagner-Peyser Act (*see* § 677.150(b) of this chapter), including:
+*Reportable individual* means an individual who has taken action that demonstrates an intent to use ES services and who meets specific reporting criteria of the Wagner-Peyser Act (*see* § 677.150(b) of this chapter), including:

 (1) Individuals who provide identifying information;